hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/cloud_limits.rst

 For each cloud defined within a group, CSV2 process will attempt to retrieve configuration data to inform scheduling decisions and users.
-These configuration items are set by the cloud administrators and not by CSV2. in oder to change these values, you will to confer with the target cloud support.
+These configuration items are set by the cloud administrators and not by CSV2.
+In order to change these values, you will need to confer with the target cloud support.

 The information stored in this table concern the limits set on the target cloud account.